Learning Deep Morphological Networks with Neural Architecture Search: Experiments

 \subsection{Edge detection task}

-We offer a method for extracting image edges to highlight the power of morphological operators in deep learning frameworks.
-We recommended two backbones for this task.
-Both the U-Net search backbone and the Multi-scale decoder Architecture search space are detailed in the section \ref{archi_search}.
+We propose a method for extracting image edges to highlight the power of morphological operators in deep learning frameworks.
+We recommended two backbones for this task: the U-Net search backbone and the multi-scale decoder architecture search space.
+These are detailed in section \ref{archi_search}.

-We trained our DNNs on BSDS500 \cite{amfm_pami2011}, which comprises 200 training, 100 validation, and 200 test images.
+We train our DNNs on BSDS500 \cite{amfm_pami2011}, which comprises 200 training, 100 validation, and 200 test images.
 Up to 9 annotators labeled each image.
-Like previous works \cite{Liu_2019,liu2016learning,yang2016object,kokkinos2015pushing}, we used the training set and validation set for tuning the DNN and test set for evaluation and mixed the augmented training data of BSDS500 with flippedVOC Context dataset \cite{mottaghi2014role}.
+Like previous works \cite{Liu_2019,liu2016learning,yang2016object,kokkinos2015pushing}, we use the training set and validation set for tuning the DNN and the test set for the evaluation and mix the augmented training data of BSDS500 with the flippedVOC Context dataset \cite{mottaghi2014role}.

-On medical images, U-Net backbone has state-of-the-art performance for semantic segmentation, yet as illustrated in Table~\ref{performance_grad} this backbone does not have good results for edge detection.
-Then we proposed a Multi-scale decoder Architecture search space that we denote \textbf{NAO-Multi-scale}.
-This backbone is inspired by Traditional algorithms\cite{WEN201884} that perform well on this task.
-This algorithm learns a decoder using an encoder pre-trained on ImageNet\cite{russakovsky2015imagenet}.
+On medical images, the U-Net backbone offers state-of-the-art performance for semantic segmentation, yet as illustrated in Table~\ref{performance_grad}, this backbone does not give good results for edge detection.
+Subsequently, we propose a multi-scale decoder architecture search space that we denote \textbf{NAO-Multi-scale}.
+This backbone is inspired by traditional algorithms \cite{WEN201884} that perform well on this task.
+This algorithm learns a decoder using an encoder pre-trained on ImageNet \cite{russakovsky2015imagenet}.

-To evaluate our novel algorithm, we use the F1-score.
-The F1-score is the harmonic average of the precision and recall and ranges between 0 and 1, with higher values being better.
-We evaluate the F1 score for each image of the test set of BSDS500\cite{amfm_pami2011} at different thresholds for the edge prediction.
+To evaluate our novel algorithm, we use the F1-score, which is the harmonic average of the precision and recall and ranges between 0 and 1, with higher values being better.
+We evaluate the F1 score for each image of the test set of BSDS500 \cite{amfm_pami2011} at different thresholds for the edge prediction.
 We apply different thresholds since our results are edge probabilities with values between zero and one.
-The closest to 1 the edge value is, the more probable this edge is correct.
-Yet this metric does not provide a result for all the dataset.
-Hence similarly to papers \cite{Liu_2019,liu2016learning,yang2016object,kokkinos2015pushing} the Optimal Dataset Scale (ODS) and Optimal Image Scale (OIS) that provide a metric for the whole dataset.
+The closer to one the edge value is, the more likely this edge is to be correct.
+However, this metric does not provide a result for the entire dataset.
+Hence, similar to \cite{Liu_2019,liu2016learning,yang2016object,kokkinos2015pushing}, the Optimal Dataset Scale (ODS) and Optimal Image Scale (OIS) are used to provide a metric for the whole dataset.